-: All payments of principal and interest by or on behalf of the Issuer or the Guarantor in respect of the Notes, the Receipts and the Coupons or under the Guarantee shall be made free and clear of, and without withholding or deduction for, any taxes, duties, assessments or governmental charges of whatever nature imposed, levied, collected, withheld or assessed by or within Singapore or any authority therein or thereof having power to tax, unless such withholding or deduction is required by law.
-In that event, in relation to Singapore Dollar Notes, the Issuer or, as the case may be, the Guarantor will not be obliged to pay any additional amounts in respect of any such withholding or deduction from payments in respect of such Singapore Dollar Notes for, or on account of, any such taxes or duties, and in relation to Non-Singapore Dollar Notes, the Issuer or, as the case may be, the Guarantor shall pay such additional amounts as shall result in receipt by the Noteholders, Receiptholders and Couponholders of such amounts as would have been received by them had no such withholding or deduction been required, subject to certain conditions as set out in the Terms and Conditions of the Notes governed by English Law and the Terms and Conditions of the Notes governed by Singapore Law.
-See "Terms and Conditions of the Notes governed by English Law - Taxation" and "Terms and Conditions of the Notes governed by Singapore Law -Taxation".
+Withholding Tax : All payments of principal and interest by or on behalf of the Issuer or the Guarantor in respect of the Notes, the Receipts and the Coupons or under the Guarantee shall be made free and clear of, and without withholding or deduction for, any taxes, duties, assessments or governmental charges of whatever nature imposed, levied, collected, withheld or assessed by or within Singapore or any authority therein or thereof having power to tax, unless such withholding or deduction is required by law.
+In that event, in relation to Singapore Dollar Notes, the Issuer or, as the case may be, the Guarantor will not be obliged to pay any additional amounts in respect of any such withholding or deduction from payments in respect of such Singapore Dollar Notes for, or on account of, any such taxes or duties, and in relation to Non-Singapore Dollar Notes, the Issuer or, as the case may be, the Guarantor shall pay such additional amounts as shall result in receipt by the Noteholders, Receiptholders and Couponholders of such amounts as set out in the Terms and Conditions of the Notes governed by Singapore Law.
+See "Terms and Conditions of the Notes of the Notes governed by English Law and the Terms and Conditions of the Notes of the Notes governed by English Law and the Terms and Conditions of the Notes governed by English Law - Taxation" and "Terms and Conditions of the Notes governed by English Law - Taxation" and "Terms and Conditions of the Notes governed by English Law - Taxation".
+Governing Law : English law or Singapore law.
+Listing of the Notes : Application has been made to the SGX-ST for permission to deal in, and for quotation of, any Notes which are agreed at the time of issue to be so listed on the SGX-ST. Such permission will be granted when such Notes have been admitted to the Official List of the SGX-ST. There can be no assurance that the application to the SGX-ST will be approved.
+If the application to the SGX-ST to list a particular series of Notes is approved, such Notes listed on the SGX-ST will be traded on the SGX-ST in a minimum board lot size of S\$200,000 or its equivalent in other currencies.
+Unlisted series of Notes may also be issued pursuant to the Programme.
+The Notes may also be listed on such other or further stock exchange(s) as may be agreed between the Issuer, the Guarantor and the relevant Dealer in relation to each series of Notes.
+The Pricing Supplement relating to each series will be listed on any stock exchange(s) and, if so, on which stock exchange(s) the Notes are to be listed.
+Selling Restrictions : See "United States", "Prohibition of Sales to EEA Retail Investors", "United Kingdom", "Singapore", "Hong Kong" and "Japan" set out in "Subscription and Sale".
+Each of the Issuer and the Guarantor is Category 2 for the purposes of Regulation S under the Securities Act, as amended.